manasavuppu/amira_story_curator_app/README.md

 Evidence highlighting

-Skill + safety flag inspection
+Safety flags

+Skill tags

-Priority scoring preview
+Priority scoring

 🤖 Models Used
 MiniLM-L6-v2 (SentenceTransformers)

-Used for semantic similarity in prefiltering.
+Used for semantic similarity and Top-K prefiltering.

 OpenAI GPT Models

-Used for safety analysis, skill extraction, and structured JSON reasoning.
+Used for safety analysis, skill extraction, and structured reasoning.

 🔮 Future Enhancements